Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Place the inhaler in your mouth.
 Close your lips around it.

-As you breathe in deeply, press down on the inhaler to release the medication.
-Hold your breath for a count of 10.
+As you breathe in deeply, press down on the inhaler to release the medicine.
+Hold your breath for a count of 10, or as long as you can comfortably.
 Then slowly breathe out.

 Remove the caps from the inhaler and spacer and shake the inhaler.

 Take the spacer out of your mouth.
-Hold your breath for a count of 10.
+Hold your breath for a count of 10, or as long as you can comfortably.
 Then slowly breathe out.

 Call 911 right away if you have:

 Shortness of breath that does not get better after taking your quick-relief medicine